 Fernhurst, Lynchmere and Camelsdale Churches

-Sunday Reflection for Christ the King from our Lay Reader, Christina Heath
+Sunday Reflection for the Third Sunday in Advent from our Lay Reader, Christina Heath

 Until recently one thing we Brits have been best in the world at is self-deprecation.
 No one is better than us at the modest demure: “No, no it took me no time at all, I love producing a three-course meal for 12, OR an analysis of trading figures under time pressure OR winning the school’s egg and spoon race.
 Of course, what you don’t need at that point as you modestly shuffle your feet, is your six-year-old to remark that “You’ve been training in the back garden since half term because you said you’d be blowed if you were going to be beaten by Freddy’s Mum again this year!”
 What we expect from our self- deprecation is lavish praise not agreement.

 Someone who was truly self-deprecating was John the Baptist about whom we heard today.
 He was not falsely modest about who he was, he did not expect praise.
 He had instead acquired a degree of self-knowledge that we should all strive for.

 No one, however, should underestimate John.
 He was born unexpectedly to very devout and elderly parents and had obviously studied the Jewish scriptures in great depth.
 He was an enormously successful preacher with a following who, having undergone baptism in the Jordan, often remained loyal through persecution.
 There is some evidence that his followers continued his teachings for years after his death and that of Christ’s.
 He was also a strong man who isolated himself in the desert beyond the Jordan not because of his contempt for people but to devote the time needed to contemplation of what God had done for the Jews and what his own part in this grand story was to be.